juxor/afaq/markdown/secC8.md

 military and law enforcement."_ [_"The radical right, politics and society"_, **The Radical Right and the Welfare State**, Howard Glennerster and James Midgley (eds.), p.
-11] Indeed, the US state funds one third of all civil R&amp;D; projects, and the UK state provides a similar subsidy.
+11] Indeed, the US state funds one third of all civil R&amp;D projects, and the UK state provides a similar subsidy.
 [Chomsky, **Op.
 Cit.**, p.
 107] And, of course, the state remains waiting to save the elite from their own market follies (for example, after the widespread collapse of Savings and Loans Associations in deregulated corruption and speculation, the 1980s pro-"free market" Republican administration happily bailed them out, showing that market forces were only for one class).

 The corporate owned media attacks social Keynesianism, while remaining silent or justifying pro-business state intervention.
 Combined with extensive